 A carat is a unit of mass used to measure gemstones and pearls.
 Its mass is equivalent to 200 mg (or 0.00643 troy oz).
 The Greek term for a basic Carob tree, Ceratonia siliqua, is where the word "Carat" first appeared.
 Diamond traders once compared the weight of a diamond to Carob tree seeds before measuring units were created.
 This was due to the uniform size and weight of each carob seed, which made them a reliable and practical marker to gauge the size of diamonds against.

-This 18K WHITE GOLD SPLIT SHANK SQUARE HALO ENGAGEMENT RING FM28085-18W is one of our examples, it holds approximately 0.39 cts, you may wonder why cts?
+This Jewel Engagement Ring Setting is one of our examples, it holds approximately 1.26 CTW, you may wonder why CTW?

 When we talk about jewelry or diamonds in general, CTW means carat total weight but commonly it is called total carat weight when referring to gemstones such as rubies and emeralds or diamonds.
 The abbreviation "ct" or "cts" stands for "carat weight," while "ctw" stands for "carat total weight" when referring to numerous diamonds.